-I travelled to South Africa in August of 2017 to work with Wildlife capture team.
+I travelled to South Africa in August of 2017 to work with the Wildlife capture team.
 I spent a month at Mukumbura Lodge learning a huge amount about resident species and ecosystems.

 Our main job with the vet was to chemically immobilize certain animals to relocate them or deliver them to auction sites.
 This was done out of a R44 helicopter with a dart gun.
-The immobilising drugs we used were mainly a cocktail of a knockdown drug (M99) and a tranquilizer.
+The immobilising drugs we used were mainly a cocktail of a knockdown drug (M99) and a tranquillizer.
 It usually took 6-8 minutes from dart impact to the animal going down then the ground team along with the volunteers would move in.
 We blindfolded the animal and gave various injections:

 Kyroligin, Covexen and Butanox were given intramuscularly, Doramectin was given subcutaneously, I was fully involved in all of this.
-We then loaded the animal in to various transport trucks using stretchers and then the reversal was given intravenously by the vet, usually in the ear vein.
+We then loaded the animal into various transport trucks using stretchers and then the reversal was given intravenously by the vet, usually in the ear vein.

 One of my most memorable days in South Africa was darting giraffes, we were in the trucks with our kit as Louw disappeared in the helicopter to find the three giraffe we planned to dart and bring back to the game farm.
 The call came in that they had darted one and we set off to find it.
 Having located it, we blindfolded it and put a head collar and various ropes around the young bull we removed the dart and injected it as quickly as possible.
-Giraffes are notoriously difficult to keep breathing once immobilised so the vet administered the reversal and with in a matter of seconds we were holding onto a fully awake giraffe with a few ropes and plenty of strong men.
-Walking a blindfolded giraffe through the South Africa bush and onto a trailer is not something I ever thought I’d be doing but it was a huge amount of fun!
+Giraffes are notoriously difficult to keep breathing once immobilised so the vet administered the reversal and within a matter of seconds we were holding onto a fully awake giraffe with a few ropes and plenty of strong men.
+Walking a blindfolded giraffe through the South African bush and onto a trailer is not something I ever thought I’d be doing but it was a huge amount of fun!